matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 While being almost 10 years old, SCIM suffers from not being very popular yet (at least, not as much as protocols like OIDC).
 It is facing a chicken and egg issue, where services are waiting for IAM servers to implement SCIM before they find useful to implement it in return, and vice-versa.
-However, SCIM seems to gain in popularity lately.
+However, SCIM seems to be gaining popularity lately.
 Here is a quick state of the art of the current SCIM implementations in famous IAM servers.

 - [Auth0](https://auth0.com/docs/authenticate/protocols/scim) ✅